Natural Remedies For Hair Loss

 Vitamin C – Vitamin C is needed for the creation of collagen, which ultimately helps you to prevent signs and symptoms of aging.
 Citrus fruits, peppers and guava all provide vitamin C, ultimately giving your hair the youthful lease on life that it needs.

 Iron – Iron is the driving force behind your red blood cells and without it, they wouldn’t be able to carry oxygen around your body.
 Iron deficiency ultimately causes anemia, which leads to hair loss.
 Eat eggs, red meat, spinach and lentils for a boost of iron.
+If you have difficulty avoiding iron deficiency through diet alone, consider trying an iron infusion.

 Zinc – Without zinc, the oil glands in your scalp would be deficient.
 This nutrient plays a part in hair and tissue growth, so ensuring that you’re eating enough beef, spinach, lentils, pumpkin seeds and other foods high in zinc can help improve the quality and strength of your hair.